 Objects in Ruby

-There are two kinds of objects.
-Built-in objects and custom objects.
+There are two kinds of objects: built-in objects and custom objects.
 Built-in objects are predefined objects that all programmers can use.
 They are available with the core of the Ruby language or from various libraries.
 Custom objects are created by application programmers for their application domains.

 #!/usr/bin/ruby puts "Ruby language"

-parameter "Ruby language", which is a string.
+and its parameter "Ruby language", which is a string.

-Ruby is a pure object-oriented langauge and things are a bit different.
-The "Ruby language"
+Ruby is a pure object-oriented language and things are a bit different.
+The

-is a indeed a string, which is a common data type.
-But it is also an object.
-And as with
+"Ruby language" is a indeed a string, which is a common data type.
+But it is

-all objects, we can call its methods.
-This is a bit different from other languages.
-For example,
+also an object.
+And as with all objects, we can call its methods.
+This is a bit

-A method is a function defined in an object.
+function defined in an object.
 Methods do not exist on their own.
 In fact, the

-puts method is a part of the Kernel module.
+method is a part of the

 #!/usr/bin/ruby Kernel.puts "Ruby language" Kernel.puts "Ruby language".size